nothke/shakedown-docs/README.md

   - Fixed lighting of birches at the last hairpin
   - Grounded some trees that were floating
 - Shader cleanup (no visible differences)

+#### Build 1258 (version 9)
+- Analogue axis support for gamepads!
+Setup axes in bindings in config.
+By default uses Xbox controller setup.
+To be done:
+  - No gamepad button support yet.
+  - Deadzone setting does nothing yet.
+- Physics changes:
+  - Changed steering behavior to support gamepad.
+Steering is more reactive now. (will be tweaked later)
+  - Default car now has lower and stiffer tarmac-like suspension
+  - Suspension force now dependent on surface normal
+- Default car now has 18 inch tarmac wheels (graphics change only)
+- Added headlights.
+Toggle on `L` by default.
+- Blended tansparency support.
+Spec17 car now has windows.
+- Splat materials support.
+But none in use yet.
+Hardcorded surface physics for now.
+Documentation for how to use it coming soon.
+- Added `-cfg "your_path.ini"` to CL args to support loading different configs